rje42/research-group-website/content/group/carey/_index.md

 first_name: Ryan
 email: ""
 ---
-Ryan is a final-year DPhil student, interested in AI safety and causal models.
+'Ryan is a final-year DPhil student, interested in AI safety and causal models.
 In AI safety, this includes the shutdown problem and specification-gaming.
-In causality, it includes causal models of agents, and marginalization and conditioning in causal models.
+In causality, it includes causal models of agents, and marginalization and conditioning in causal models.'